Early Years Enterprise Challenge for Early Learners 3-5 years

 Working with Scilla Edmonds we created the Early Years Enterprise Challenge, a simplified, shorter form of the School Enterprise Challenge programme incorporating environmental awareness-raising activities.
 In 2023-24 we trialled the programme in South Africa with teachers from Early Childhood Development (ECD) in KZN, 19 school teams proudly showcased their businesses at Marketplace and Celebration event.

-In 2025, building on our experiences from 2023-4, we again worked closely with ECD teachers in KZN to implement the Early Years Challenge in 30 schools.
-We trained and supported teachers to plan and run a school business that placed environmental awareness at its core, with their young learners.
-We are developing a Model and systemised approach that can be offered to many more ECD teachers and schools and can be delivered at a cost that facilitates wide adoption.
+In 2026 we will be building on our experiences from 2023-25.
+In 2025 we worked closely with ECD teachers in KZN to implement the Early Years Challenge in 30 schools and develop a comprehensive programme Model for ECD schools across South Africa.
+In 2026 we will be running the programme with more schools and aim to demonstrate that our Model and systemised approach can be offered to many more ECD teachers and schools and can be delivered at a cost that facilitates wide adoption.

-Very young learners impressed us, their teachers and their parents with their amazing creativity, enthusiasm and confidence throughout the programme.
-Their teachers also noted their growth in
+Very young learners consistently impress us, their teachers and their parents with their amazing creativity, enthusiasm and confidence throughout the programme.
+Their teachers also note their growth in

 • Language and numeracy development, and